Apoc70/RemovePrivateFlag/README.md

 ## Synopsis

-RemovePrivatFlags.exe will remove the privat flags from all items in a mailbox.
+RemovePrivatFlags.exe will remove the privat flags from all messages in a mailbox (appointments it self will not be altered).

 ## Why should I use this